ianepperson/telnetsrvlib/README.rst

   def cmdECHO(self, params):
      ...

-*This method is less flexible and may not be supported in future releases.*
+*This method is less flexible and may not be supported in future versions.*

 Command Parameters
 ++++++++++++++++++